New Kid on the Block: Plot

 The Simpsons' elderly neighbors, the Winfields, move to Florida because of Homer's antics.
 The Winfields' old house is purchased by divorced mother Ruth Powers and her teenage daughter Laura, with whom Bart falls in love at first sight.

 After seeing a television advertisement about an all-you-can-eat seafood restaurant called "The Frying Dutchman", Homer decides to go and take Marge with him, and Bart suggests that Laura should babysit him, Lisa, and Maggie.
 While Laura babysits the Simpson children, Bart attempts to impress her.
 However, Laura tells Bart that she is dating Jimbo Jones, one of the bullies at Springfield Elementary School, much to Bart's dismay.

 Meanwhile, at the restaurant, Homer quickly enrages the Sea Captain, devouring nearly all the food in the buffet, and is eventually hauled out before he has finished.
 Enraged, Homer sues the restaurant for false advertising, as the ad that he heard on the television prior to the incident claimed that it was "All You Can Eat", despite Homer not being full before being kicked out.

-Homer hires Lionel Hutz to represent him in court, and the case is successful after Hutz convinces the jurors that Homer had not had all he could eat.
+Homer hires Lionel Hutz to represent him in court, and the case is successful after Hutz convinces the jurors (who are all obese) that Homer had not had all he could eat.
 To avoid further legal trouble, the Sea Captain and Homer eventually strike a deal together that Homer will be displayed in the restaurant as "Bottomless Pete: Nature's Cruelest Mistake" to lure in more customers ("Come for the freak, stay for the food!"), much to Marge's embarrassment.

 While Homer and Marge appear in court, Laura babysits the Simpson children again and invites Jimbo to keep her company.
 Bart, in an attempt to make Jimbo look bad, prank-calls Moe's Tavern, giving his name as "Jimbo Jones", and giving Moe the Simpsons' address.
 Believing Jimbo to be the one who has been pranking him all along, Moe rushes to the Simpson house brandishing a large, "rusty and dull" kitchen knife.
 He finds Jimbo, who begins crying and begging for his life; Moe spares him out of pity.
 Laura is disappointed that Jimbo is not the "tough outlaw" she believed him to be and breaks up with him.
 She tells Bart that she would certainly date him if he were older, and the episode ends with the pair laughing after prank-calling Moe again.